A. Purpose of the Policy

 N. Student Responsibilities

-It is the student’s responsibility to register in a timely fashion with DSS.
+It is the student’s responsibility to register in a timely fashion with AES.
 As disability registration and accommodation planning may take time, students are responsible for meeting all prescribed deadlines related to disability accommodation.

 Students are required to actively participate in the accommodation planning in order to receive appropriate accommodation